DM-lab5/distributed-computation-center/README.md

 ```sh
     docker images -a
 ```
-Remove all docker images (images will be downloaded again)
+Remove all docker images (images will be downloaded again on start)

 ```
     docker rmi $(docker images -q) [ --force ]